Our favorite non-toxic cutting boards (+ how to choose the right one!)

 - Size: 11 x 7.5 in - 15 x 10 in

-Vesta Homes offers a small, single-block board that is glue-free or a medium board glued with formaldehyde-free, food-safe glue.
+Vesta Homes offers a small, single-block board that is glue-free and/or a medium board glued with formaldehyde-free, food-safe glue.
 They did not get back to me about what they use to finish their boards, so I’m not 100% positive that this option is completely non-toxic.

 - Material: Mahogany